Assistant Professor, Statistics

 Teaching and Research Interests

 Dr. Franczak is interested in teaching a variety of statistics courses.
-Most recently, his focus has been on topics in regression analysis using linear models and generalized linear models.
-In addition, he has been active in helping to re-model the first-year statistics course, Stat 151, and has offered fourth-year reading courses in specialized topics like cluster analysis.
+Most recently, his focus has been on topics in computational statistics and regression analysis using generalized linear models.
+In addition, he has been active in helping to re-model the first-year statistics course, STAT151, and has offered fourth-year reading courses in specialized topics like cluster analysis.

 Selected Publications / Presentations / Conference Papers